-The focus of our story though is on the White woman.
+The focus of our story today, however, is on The White Woman.
 This ghost is said to haunt the Fleur de Lys room and harbours a particularly tragic tale.
-One set at, and often told during, Christmas time.
+One set at, and often recited during, Christmas time.
+Read on for a festive fright to get you in the Christmas spirit for, well, Christmas spirits!

 Ghost Stories at Christmas